 Durdle Door is best experienced at sunset.
 I like to go there and just relax on the beach, see the sun going down and the sky changing from blue to orange and then red, letting the night take over.
 It’s a beautiful place to meditate.
 You can also take a stroll on the beach but remember to research the tide times, as the end gets all covered by the sea at high tide.
 If you feel fit, you can hike the cliffs from Durdle Door all the way to Weymouth.
 It’s a wonderful experience in a sunny summer day.”

-Hotel: Summer Lodge Country House Hotel
+Stay at the Summer Lodge Country House Hotel

 Alternate Hotel: If you’re enjoying the Jurassic Coast too much to leave, you’ll want to stay at Mortons House Hotel, a 16th-century Elizabethan Manor House Hotel in the village of Corfe Castle in the Isle of Purbeck.